Student Services, Activities and Organizations

 Athletics

-The programs are organized to meet the needs of the highly skilled and competitive student-athlete.
-The women’s program consists of varsity teams in basketball, cross country, golf, gymnastics, ice hockey, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
-The men’s program consists of varsity teams in basketball, cross country, football, golf, ice hockey, swimming and diving, tennis, track and field, and wrestling.
+The University of Wisconsin-Eau Claire fields 25 intercollegiate teams.
+The 13 women’s programs consist of basketball, cross country, golf, gymnastics, ice hockey, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
+The 12 men’s programs consist of baseball, basketball, cross country, football, golf, ice hockey, soccer, swimming and diving, tennis, track and field, and wrestling.
+Teams participate as a member of the NCAA Division III, the Wisconsin Intercollegiate Athletic Conference (WIAC), the New Jersey Athletic Conference (NJAC) for men’s tennis, and the National Collegiate Gymnastics Association (NCGA).

-All student-athletes must conform to university academic policies and standards to be eligible.
-In addition, there are conference and national regulations which affect a student-athlete’s eligibility status.
 Entering freshmen are eligible for varsity competition if enrolled as full-time students.
 Transfers and students who have not been in continuous enrollment at UW-Eau Claire should contact Athletics for a determination of their eligibility status.
-All other student-athletes must earn 24 degree credits for each season of competition they complete.
-Once a student-athlete has completed two terms of attendance, one season of competition, or earned 24 credits, there is a 2.00 resident grade point requirement.
+Subsequent eligibility requires that student-athletes maintain a 2.0 resident grade point average.

 Awareness of Sexual Assault (Center for)